CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The necessary theory about Apple's libraries and some essentials were explained.
 Finally, it is time to deep dive into the building phase.

-First, let us do it manually and automate the process of creating libraries later on so that new comers do not have to copy paste much of the boilerplate code when starting a new team or part of the framework.
+First, let us do it manually and automate the process of creating libraries later on so that the new comers do not have to copy-paste much of the boilerplate code when starting a new team or new part of the framework.

-First of all let us create the folders structure and the first app in it.
-For the first app, I chose the Cosmonaut app with all its necessary dependencies.
+For the demonstration purposes, I chose the Cosmonaut app with all its necessary dependencies.
 Nevertheless, the same principle applies for all other apps within our future iOS/macOS ISS foundational framework.

-You can either follow the steps described here and build it from scratch or download the pre-build repository [here](TODO://).
+You can download the pre-build repository [here](TODO://) and fully focus on the step by step explanations in the book or you can build it on your own up until certain point.

 As a reminder the following schema showcases the Cosmonaut app with its dependencies.
 ![Cosmonaut App](assets/Cosmonaut.svg)

 ## Creating workspace structure

 First let us manually create the Cosmonaut app from Xcode under the `iss_application_framework/app/` directory.
 To achieve that, simply create a new App from the Xcode's menu and save it under the predefined folder path with the `Cosmonaut` name.
 An empty project app should be created, you can run it if you want.
-Nevertheless, for our purposes project is not optimal.
+Nevertheless, for our purposes the project structure is not optimal.
 We will be working in a workspace which will contain multiple projects(apps and frameworks).

 ![Create New App](assets/xcode_create_app.png)

 Since we do not have `Cocopods` yet which would convert the project to the workspace we have to do it manually.
 In Xcode under `File` select the option `Save As Workspace`, close the project and open the newly created Workspace by Xcode.
 So far the workspace contains only the App.
 Now it is time to create the necessary dependencies for the Cosmonaut app.

 Going top down through the diagram, first comes the `Domain` layer where `Spacesuit`, `Cosmonaut` and `Scaffold` is needed to be created.
 For creating the `Spacesuit` let us use Xcode one last time.
-Under the new project select the framework icon name it `Cosmonaut` and save it under the `iss_application_framework/domain/` directory.
+Under the new project select the framework icon, name it `Cosmonaut` and save it under the `iss_application_framework/domain/` directory.

 ![Create New Framework](assets/xcode_create_framework.png)